claudiajs/claudia-api-builder/docs/authorization.md

 ## Custom authorizers

 You can set up a [custom authorizer](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html) with your API by registering the authorizer using `api.registerAuthorizer`, and then referencing the authorizer by name in the `customAuthorizer` flag of the request handler options.

+Request Based authorizers are supported since `Claudia 3.1.0`.

 You can register the authorizer in several ways:

 ```javascript
 api.registerAuthorizer(name, options);